 "Her labor-intensive compositions are of abstracted imagery occasionally morphing into recognizable subject matter.
 Viewers are simultaneously looking at interpretations of netting, lace, clothing patterns and original woven abstraction.

-"Salgado is a leading proponent of Sculpted Drawing.
+In Other Art News"Salgado is a leading proponent of Sculpted Drawing.
 This buegeoning medium brings a third dimension into pictorial space without compromising the elements of drawing.
 Exacto knives are used to eviscerate the negative space between the lines in her ink drawing, while texture and shadows reinforce a physical experience.
 Hung away from the wall, this medium delivers the spatial sensation of a third dimension in static two-dimensional drawings.

 Another artist whose work I've been following since the late 90s is Chris Ward of CWA Architects.
 His most recent work is the Park Century School in Culver City, Los Angeles.
 Chris and the school were mentioned briefly this past Sunday (11/8/09) in the New York Times Magazine "Style" section.
 One cool thing about this project is that Frank Gehry was a consulting architect on the project.
 Chris was his "boss."